The Future of Film and Television Production

 Virtual production also can spring up in non-traditional industry centers that offer enticing incentives, while boosting local economies.
 “There's less restriction on where the hubs can be, now that anyone can be anywhere with virtual production,” says Cox.
 For example, Jennifer Loren, Director of the Cherokee National Film Office, says their VP soundstages in the Oklahoma area have seen a positive reception because of that.
 “We have seen a huge influx of projects that maybe once were not interested in coming to the center of the United States for film production,” she says.

 VP sound stages also provide a much-needed alternative for productions at a time when shooting stages are limited.
 “There’s just a shortage of space,” says DLA Piper’s Ara, who has helped clients acquire over a million square feet of studio space over the last year.
 “We're all in a place where we're seriously competing for resources,” says Yolanda Cochran, SVP of live action production at Nickelodeon.

-That competition has the potential to subside, although to what extent remains to be seen.
-The question of degree of impact applies to all of these new developments for the industry.
-But the sense that some of this still has to be figured out is what makes the future so thrilling.
-“It's a really exciting time,” says Edward Hanrahan, director of virtual production at William F. White International.
+Competition for locations may subside, although to what extent remains to be seen.
+But the sense that some things have yet to be figured out is what makes the future so thrilling.
+“It's a really exciting time,” says Edward Hanrahan, Director of Virtual Production at William F. White International.
 “We have the chance after COVID to step back and revaluate filmmaking as a whole and say, ‘How do we want to reboot this?
 What is the best path forward?’”
 We can’t wait to find out what the answers will be.